Jenna C Carlson

 PhD

-• Assistant Professor, Biostatistics
+• Assistant Professor

-• Assistant Professor, Human Genetics
+• Faculty in Human Genetics and Biostatistics

 Dr. Carlson is an expert in statistical genetics, focusing on genetic epidemiology studies of complex traits, including orofacial clefting, oral health, obesity, diabetes, and other cardiometabolic traits.
 Her research includes statistical methodology for modeling and understanding phenotypic heterogeneity of complex traits and developing genotype imputation reference panels for underrepresented groups in biomedical research.
 Her collaborations include the Samoan Obesity, Lifestyle and Genetic Adaptations (OLaGA) Study Group and the Trans-Omics for Precision Medicine (TOPMed) Consortium.